morti86/chinese-reader/README.md

 Either use the image button to load image from clipboard, or load an image file.

-## Deepl

-Deepl requires to set up a free API key on Deepl website.
-You can then translate a selected portion of text.

 ## AI

 Either subscribe to one of the supported providers to get an API key or set up a local Ollama chat.
 Among local models, Gemma4 is recommended for this task.